 We recommend working with an expert (like our agency) to determine which marketing channels will deliver the best results for your brand.
 Then, you can work together to create an omnichannel strategy that keeps your ideal customers moving through every stage of the funnel — an approach in which social media marketing remains integral.

-Building a Paid Social Media Strategy for 2023 and Beyond
+Building a Paid Social Media Strategy for 2025 and Beyond

-Remember that old adage about the definition of insanity — doing the same thing over and over again and expecting different results?
+Remember that adage about the definition of insanity — doing the same thing over and over again and expecting different results?

 That’s where we’re at right now with social media advertising.